 Neighborhood Business District Improvement Program

-The Neighborhood Business District Improvement Program (NBDIP) is our award-winning program that allocates nearly $2 million annually to fund community-proposed improvement projects that will attract and retain small businesses in all of our neighborhood business districts (NBDs).
-The program assists communities in improving the economic vitality of neighborhood business districts by implementing projects that will improve the overall economy of the NBD.
+The Neighborhood Business District Improvement Program (NBDIP) is an award-winning program that allocates nearly $2 million annually to fund improvement projects that attract and retain small businesses in all Cincinnati neighborhood business districts (NBDs).

-NBDIP Funds can be used for purposes that enhance the business and neighborhood environment, including but not limited to:
+NBDIP funds can be used to enhance the business and neighborhood environment, including but not limited to:

 Applications for the 2016-2017 funding year are now open.
-Please click here to download the application packet: PDF and Word .
-Please feel free to review last year's applications and presentations for project ideas.
-Click Here to View the 2015-2016 Rankings!
+Please click above to download the UPDATED application packet and schedule.

 CDBG funds may only be spent in certain census tracts.
 Please click here to search an address and find out if your project is eligible!
 ArcGIS - Low Mod Income Tracts